Old Topic, New View:

 To my surprise, all these articles are ages old.
-The requirements for software project development is never ending phenomenon.
+The requirement for software project development is a never-ending phenomenon.
 But the references are not very recent.
 So decided to write about this topic on my own.

 Essential point first:

 ” Requirements are the key for any project success.”

 To start the discussion, In the current scenario, one should understand that on any steps to develop a software product:

 - Technology may change